mvolkmann/glove/README.md

 ### `Text`

-This widget displays static or computed text.
+This widget displays static text, computed text, or the value of a given key in a given table.

 The parameters are:

-- the text to display
+- text to display or a function that returns it
 - table of options

 The supported options are:

+- `color`: of the text; defaults to white
 - `font`: used for the text
-- `color`: of the text; defaults to white
+- `table`: a table that holds the text to display
-- `compute`: optional function called to compute the text to display
+- `key`: a key within the table that holds the text to display
 - `width`: used when key and table are specified

 For example: